Endocervical Gram stain is a method to detect bacteria on tissue from the cervix. This is done using a special series of stains.

 How the Test will Feel

 You may feel minor discomfort during specimen collection.
-This procedure feels very much like a routine Pap smear.
+This procedure feels very much like a routine Pap test.

 Why the Test is Performed